 Contact at least three solar companies for free, detailed quotes.
 Quotes should clearly explain all costs and list the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.

 Top-notch solar installations should include strong workmanship and performance guarantees.
 A workmanship warranty covers installation defects, such as poor alignment, poor wiring, or cracks in the panels.
-A performance guarantee ensures a minimum energy output.
+A performance warranty ensures a minimum energy output.
 Comprehensive warranties indicate that a solar company believes in its work.

 Solar energy can help reduce your electric bills over time.
 When weighing the total price and value of solar panels, be sure to consider these factors.